cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

    *
    <https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi#ms-mpi-downloads>

-   Go to the download link and download and install it.
+   Go to the download link underneath the heading `MS-MPI Downloads` and download and install it.
 Select the two packages and click Next.
-When downloaded click on them to complete the setup
+When downloaded, click on them and complete the setups.

    > ```
    > msmpisetup.exe
    > msmpisdk.msi
    > ```

-2. Open the system control panel and click on `Advanced system settings` and then `Environment Variables`
+2. Open the system control panel and click on `Advanced system settings` (which can be searched for with the search box in the top-right, and then click `View advanced system settings`) and then click `Environment Variables...`

 3. Under the user variables box click on `Path`

 4. Click New in order to add `C:\Program Files (x86)\Microsoft SDKs\MPI` and
-   `C:\Program Files\Microsoft MPI\Bin` to the Path
+   `C:\Program Files\Microsoft MPI\Bin` to the Path.
+The `Browse Directory...`
+   button makes this easier and the `Variable name` can correspond to each directory, e.g. "MPI" and "MPI Bin" respectively

 5. Close any open bash windows and then open a new one